William-Lake/job_finder/README.md

 ## Requirements

-This project was built using Python 3.6, on Ubuntu 18.04.
+This project was built using Python 3.6, on Ubuntu 18.04, and tested on Win-10 via [conda](https://conda.io/docs/) virtual environments.

 If you're on a Windows system, I recommend [this guide](https://github.com/BurntSushi/nfldb/wiki/Python-&-pip-Windows-installation) to get your Python environment variables set up.